HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 Email: 1@1000x10.com
 dba: HalfHashd(tm)

-The copyright holder is open to discussing commercial partnerships, licensing arrangements, and collaborative development opportunities related to this project.
+The copyright holder welcomes discussing commercial partnerships, licensing arrangements, and collaborative development opportunities related to this project.
 Commercial but public, government, and educational uses are welcome to inquire for free use considerations.

 ---